redbadger/awesome-badger/davidlaban/bazel-impressions/README.md

 _[David Laban](../) — June 2021_

+Bazel is a buildsystem from google, based on their internal `blaze` buildsystem.
+I decided to take a look and see how it fits into the landscape, and which things tripped me up while I was exploring.

 ## iOS tutorial

 I decided to follow along with their iOS tutorial: https://docs.bazel.build/versions/4.1.0/tutorial/ios-app.html.
 I have never done any iOS development before, but it seems like a reasonable place to start.